-Although the complaint also alleged that respondent charged an unreasonable fee, in violation of $\underline{RPC}$ 1.5(a), because he did not provide services as agreed, that Rule is not applicable.
+Although the complaint also alleged that respondent charged an unreasonable fee, in violation of RPC 1.5(a), because he did not provide services as agreed, that Rule is not applicable.
 Respondent's failure to perform the services as agreed does not render his fee unreasonable.
 Rather, such conduct constitutes the failure to return an unearned fee, a violation of RPC 1.16(d).
 The complaint, however, did not charge respondent with a violation of that RPC and we, therefore, can make no finding in that respect.
 However, because RPC 1.5(a) (unreasonable fee) is inapplicable, we dismiss that charge.

-Respondent was also charged with a violation of $\underline{RPC}$ 1.2(a).
-This $\underline{Rule}$ , too, is inapplicable.
+Respondent was also charged with a violation of \underline{RPC} 1.2(a).
+This \underline{Rule} , too, is inapplicable.
 It states:

-A lawyer shall abide by a client's decisions concerning the scope and objectives representation . . . and as required by $\underline{\mathtt{RPC}}$ 1.4 shall consult with the client about the means to pursue them.
-A lawyer may take such on behalf of the client as action carry out authorized to impliedly representation. . .
+A lawyer shall abide by a client's decisions concerning the scope and objectives of representation . . . and as required by RPC 1.4 shall consult with the client about the means to pursue them.
+A lawyer may take such action on behalf of the client as is impliedly authorized to carry out the representation. . .
 In a criminal case, the lawyer shall consult with the client and, following consultation, shall abide by the client's decision on the plea to be entered, jury trial, and whether the client will testify.